Alternate Blood Hunter

 The bargain you have struck with your Patron has granted you the ability to cast spells, much like a Warlock does:

 Cantrips.
-You learn two cantrips of your choice from the Witch Knight spell list.
-Upon reaching 13th level in this class you learn one additional Witch Knight cantrip of your choice.
+You learn two Cantrips of your choice from the Witch Knight spell list.
+Upon reaching 13th level in this class you learn one additional Witch Knight Cantrip of your choice.

 Spell Slots.
 The Witch Knight Spellcasting table shows how many spell slots you have, and the level of those spell slots.
 All of your spell slots from this feature are the same level.
 To cast one of your Witch Knight spells of 1st-level or higher, you must expend a spell slot.
 You regain all of your expended spell slots when you finish a short or long rest.